onedr0p/cluster-template/README.md

     kubectl -n <namespace> get pods -o wide
     ```

-4. Then check the logs of the pod if its there.
+4. Then check the logs of the pod if it's there.

     ```sh
     kubectl -n <namespace> logs <pod-name> -f